Digital holographic imaging for free surfaces of superfluid helium: Introduction

 Off-axis digital holography (DH)~\cite{yaroslavsky2013digital,picart2013digital,schnars2014digital} offers a pathway towards time- and space-resolved measurements of interface deformations at the nanometre scale.
-This technique provides the quantitative retrieval of phase shifts encoded within holograms created by the interference of two beams: a reference beam propagating through free space and a probe (or object) beam transmitted through the liquid sample.
-Surface waves induce variations in the optical path of the probe beam, producing local phase shifts encoded in the recorded digital hologram.
+This technique enables quantitative retrieval of phase shifts from holograms formed by the interference of two beams: a reference beam propagating through free space and a probe (or object) beam transmitted through the liquid sample.
+Surface waves induce variations in the optical path of the probe beam, producing local phase shifts that are recorded in the digital hologram.
 Reconstructing these phase shifts directly yields the topography of the evolving surface, obtained by scaling them with a constant factor proportional to the refractive index contrast $\Delta n$ between the sample and free space~\cite{bhaduri2014diffraction,S_Barroso2023-zh}.
 This very principle has found numerous applications across multiple fields~\cite{huang2024quantitative}, including biomedicine~\cite{park2018quantitative}, microscopy~\cite{yu2014review}, microfluidics~\cite{wu2012optical}, industrial metrology~\cite{kumar2023emerging} and even the imaging of quantum gases~\cite{smits2020imaging}.

 We recently demonstrated~\cite{S_Barroso2023-zh} that a compact DH setup can resolve surface waves in water with amplitudes as small as $10$~nm over a field of view of a few square centimetres.
 However, DH imaging has yet to be applied to free-surface measurements in superfluid helium.
 This is due to a number of technological challenges, particularly concerning the coupling of the probe beam to the superfluid sample.
-The cryogenic environment necessary to maintain helium in the superfluid (or even liquid) phase typically requires long free-space beam paths and constrains the admissible optical power.
+The cryogenic environment necessary to maintain helium in the superfluid (or even liquid) phase typically constrains the admissible optical power, and requires long free-space beam paths, coherent bundles of optical fibers~\cite{skachko2026} or the development new approaches to compensate for the thermal contraction of optical components kept at low temperatures~\cite{eikelman2026}.
 Crucially, mechanical vibrations inherent to cryogenic systems, arising, e.g. from boiling cryogens, vacuum pumps and cryocoolers, raise concerns about the feasibility of high-precision optical measurements.